 This process has really helped me to think about my own belongings and what I want to leave behind.
 I recently pulled out some boxes that have not been looked at in a very long time and found some items that I didn’t even know I had.
 I also came across some things that were all about my daughter who passed away at age 17 due to some physical health issues that she had.
 My partner found me in a puddle on the floor when she came home from work one day but I told her it was all good.
 It’s just something that only you can go through yourself.
 And sometimes it’s just necessary.
 And it’s totally okay to be sad and to cry.

-A collection of cats I found that had belonged to my daughter (above) Yes I was able to donate this collection.
+Yes I was able to donate this collection.
 Please do not judge me!
 My memories of my daughter do not reside in this collection and I do not have the space or interest in displaying them.
 I am happy that someone else will now enjoy them.

 Certain things are harder than others. ie: Journals, all greeting cards and old letters received from friends and loved ones, autograph books, gifts or heirlooms from loved ones who have passed and don’t get me started on photographs.
 I am sure you can come up with so much more……..